 Take note that machine learning is a main goal and field of artificial intelligence.
-It involves the use of algorithms, techniques, and models for equipping computers with the capabilities to learn from data and make predictions or decisions without explicit programming.
+It involves the use of architectures, algorithms, and models for equipping computers with the capabilities to learn from data and make predictions or decisions without explicit programming.

 It is called “deep” because it uses a neural network architecture with multiple hidden layers.
 A neural network is made of interconnected nodes called artificial neurons.
 These nodes are responsible for processing information and making predictions based on that information.

 Traditional neural networks or shallow networks used in other machine learning applications have a limited number of hidden layers numbering one or two.
 A deep learning network has hidden layers that can range from several to hundreds.